volantvm/volant/docs/3_guides/4_gpu-passthrough.md

 }
 ```

-4) Create VM with that plugin and start it.
+4) Create VM with that image and start it.

 5) To unbind later:
 ```bash